It's a Jungle Out There (collection): Curiosities

-During the show, the pile of crashed cars was set on fire after a group of people destroyed the barricades trying to get in made the heaters fall.
+During the show, the pile of crashed cars was set on fire after a group of people destroyed the barricades, trying to get in made the heaters fall.
 According to Debra Shaw, "Had that not been rectified, that whole tent, all the top fashion editors and models would have been history".
 Despite the risks, McQueen did not stop the show and kept sending the models out to the catwalk.

 One of the models arrived late and was fired.
 During the years, numerous McQueen biographers have pointed out that the model was Naomi Campbell.

 The women's wear got stuck in customs at Heathrow Airport 48 hours before the show.
 Katy England, McQueen's stylist, left the studio by night and came back in the early morning with the pieces.
 They spent 24 hours working on the pieces to get them ready for the show.

 Legacy

-The collection has been remembered as the one which reaffirmed McQueen's figure as one of the most important designers of the 1990s.
+The collection has been remembered as the one that reaffirmed McQueen's figure as one of the most important designers of the 1990s.
 In 2011, some of the pieces that were part of this collection were used in the retrospective exhibition Alexander McQueen: Savage Beauty; among them, the piece worn by Jaime King, the jacket worn by Debra Shawn and the necklace of Alek Wek.